-Run OmniBook Tools and click the Uninstall button.
+Run HP User Tools and click the Uninstall button on the Advanced tab.
 Choose the sets of files you want to delete, or exit without deleting files.

 5. Using the Personal Information Applications

 - Managing Your Time with Appointment Book.

 - · Listing People in Phone Book.

 - Getting Answers from HP Financial Calculator.